evidentlyai/evidently/docs/book/get-started/tutorial.md

 ![Data Drift report details](../.gitbook/assets/tutorial/get_started_4_data_drift_expand-min.png)

 **How does it work?** The data drift report compares the distributions of each feature in the two datasets.
 It [automatically picks](../reference/data-drift-algorithm.md) an appropriate statistical test or metric based on the feature type and volume.
 It then returns p-values or distances and visually plots the distributions.
 You can also [adjust the drift detection method or thresholds](../customization/options-for-statistical-tests.md), or pass your own.

+{% hint style="info" %}
+**Large reports might take time to load.** The example dataset is small, so the report should appear quickly.
+If you use a larger dataset, the report might take time to show.
+The size limitation depends on your infrastructure.
+In this case, we suggest applying sampling to your dataset before passing it to Evidently.
+You can do it with pandas.
+{% endhint %}

+{% hint style="info" %}
+**Visualizations might work differently in other notebook environments**.
+For example, in the Jupyter lab, you won't be able to display the HTML directly in the cell.
+In this case, try exporting the file as HTML.
+In other notebooks like Kaggle and Deepnote, you might need to add an argument to display the report inline: iris_data_drift_report.show(mode='inline').
+Consult [this section](../tests-and-reports/supported-environments.md) for help.
+{% endhint %}

 ## 5. Customize the report